geoffleyland/luatrace/README.md

 + Tracing is overcomplicated and has to check the stack depth too frequently
 + Profiling is very complicated when there's a lot on one line (one line functions)
 + Times probably aren't accurate because of the time spent getting between user code and the hooks
-+ There aren't many back-ends
++ There aren't many backends

 ## 5. Wishlist

 + More of the hook should be in C
 + It would be nice if the recorder was in a separate Lua state and a separate thread
-+ High-resolution timers on other platforms

 ## 6. Alternatives